-Thousands and thousands of young people in Sheffield are falling further behind with their education because they cannot access the internet at home.
+Thousands and thousands of young people are falling further behind with their education because they cannot access the internet at home.
 We need your help to close this digital divide by donating unused devices to our Laptops for Kids campaign.

 We want to ensure that every child gets safe access to the internet so they can fulfil their educational potential.
-In a time of national crisis, the public and private sectors in Sheffield have come together to solve this problem.
+In a time of national crisis, the public and private sectors have come together to solve this problem.

 To make a donation, business, organisations and individuals should contact email@example.com and arrange collection.